 Level Up By Using Mods

-Even after installing all the DLCs, Fallout New Vegas level cap stops at 50.
+Even after installing all the DLCs, the Fallout New Vegas level cap stops at 50.
 However, if you have purchased the game on the PC platform, you can level up beyond 50 by using the unofficial mods.
 The benefit of leveling up is tied with the perk unlocking.

-The game rewards players with one perk after levelling up two times, allowing the players to spend points.
+The game rewards players with one perk after leveling up two times, allowing the players to spend points.
 However, a mod by dewguru, allows the players to receive one perk per level, making the spending process more refined and effortless.
 This unofficial mod also increases the overall level up to 100.

 Why Go Beyond Level Cap in Fallout New Vegas